- Find a Trail

 Nearly 2 miles of the Mountain-to-River Trail are complete in northwestern Marietta.
 The paved trail begins at Kennesaw Mountain National Battlefield...

-The 10-feet-wide Wildhorse Trail begins at Wild Horse Creek Park at Macedonia Road and continues south 1.5 miles along Wild Horse and Noses creeks,...
+The 10-feet-wide Wildhorse Trail begins at Wild Horse Creek Park at Macedonia Road in Powder Springs and continues south 1.5 miles along Wild Horse...

 The Atlanta Road Path skirts the western border of Dobbins Air Reserve Base in the northwestern suburbs of Atlanta.
 The paved path begins in the...